 Some of the music in Green Book definitely had me contemplating dressing up and showing up at the nearest jazz venue; not that the main music featured is jazz, by the way.
 I enjoyed Mortensen’s performance as what one might argue is the most convincingly Italian non-Italians to ever be seen on screen.

-I say, watch Green Book because it’s good and to see an inspiring growing friendship and respect between to men, one that ends up altering them both.
+I say, watch Green Book because it’s good and to see an example of an inspiring growing friendship and respect between to men.
+One that ends up altering them both.

 There are a number of reasons to like 2017 Best Picture Oscar winner Moonlight.
 The beautiful cinematography, faultless performances and a timely telling of a very important story are just three of them.

 Thanks to Barry Jenkins’ very personal movie, I now know of Mahershala Ali, a very skilled actor whose Moonlight character Juan isn’t even in the movie throughout but there’s no forgetting him; if only for all that Ali was able to expertly convey, especially through his eyes.

 Moonlight is a coming of age story about the childhood, adolescence and burgeoning adulthood of a young, African-American gay man growing up in a rough neighbourhood in Miami.
 It’s a film that reminded me of the very important and often pivotal role that the kindness of a stranger / strangers can have in our lives.